zhoupgit/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 To request a quota increase, visit the [AWS Service Quotas console](https://console.aws.amazon.com/servicequotas/home?r#!/services/monitoring/quotas/L-5E141212).
 For more information, refer to the AWS documentation for [Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) and [CloudWatch limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html).

-## Cross-account observability

-The CloudWatch plugin enables you to monitor and troubleshoot applications across multiple regional accounts.
-Using cross-account observability, you can seamlessly search, visualize and analyze metrics and logs without worrying about account boundaries.

-To use this feature, configure in the [AWS console under Cloudwatch Settings](https://aws.amazon.com/blogs/aws/new-amazon-cloudwatch-cross-account-observability/), a monitoring and source account, and then add the necessary IAM permissions as described above.

-## CloudWatch Logs data protection

-CloudWatch Logs can safeguard data by using log group data protection policies.
-If you have data protection enabled for a log group, then any sensitive data that matches the data identifiers you've selected will be masked.
-In order to view masked data you will need to have the `logs:Unmask` IAM permission enabled.
-See the AWS documentation on how to [help protect sensitive log data with masking](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/mask-sensitive-log-data.html) to learn more about this.